-I am a member of the International Society for the Study of Trauma and Dissociation, the American Counseling Association, the Seattle Counseling Association, the Puget Sound Group Psychotherapy Association, and I am a Washington State Certified Domestic Violence Advocate.
+I am a member of the International Society for the Study of Trauma and Dissociation, the American Counseling Association, the Seattle Counseling Association, and I am a Washington State Certified Domestic Violence Advocate.

-I am engaged in ongoing clinical supervision, case conferences, and post-graduate training on: Neurobiology, Theology including Eastern Orthodoxy, Dissociative Identity Disorder, Psychiatric emergencies, Group therapy, Sex addiction, Marriage Counseling with Dr. Schnarch (Crucible Approach), Suicide Assessment and Treatment, Advanced Treatment of Depression, Anxiety, and Trauma by Dr. Sandra Paulsen.
+I am engaged in ongoing clinical supervision, case conferences, and post-graduate training on: Neurobiology, Theology including Eastern Orthodoxy, Dissociative Identity Disorder, Psychiatric emergencies, Group therapy, Sex therapy, Marriage Counseling with Dr. Schnarch (Crucible Approach), Suicide Assessment and Treatment, Advanced Treatment of Depression, Anxiety, healing of trauma by Dr. Sandra Paulsen, Advanced EMDR, and Ethics.

 After graduating from college I had a wide range of interests that led me to be a Spanish substitute teacher in the public school system and in Juvenile Hall.
 While working in Juvenile Hall I created and taught an informative, interactive, and playful curriculum on optimal living to a select unit of high potential teens.
 Knowing I wanted to live abroad, as I am very drawn to all cultures, I traveled.
 After traveling to Africa, Europe, and Israel I became an Intern as a Youth Pastor in Southern California.
 I transitioned to a full time Youth Pastor and leader for our 50 volunteer youth leaders for 4 years.
 During this time, we trained our leaders to teach the 12 step principles to youth in small groups, in a Bible study format, which allowed the opportunity for youth to open up and feel supported in their areas of deepest struggle.
 While at this church I took a 20 hour counseling training from Townsend and Cloud.
 I then moved to the Dominican Republic where I counseled youth for three years and led Groups on topics including sexuality, gender identity, creativity, self worth, and conflict resolution.
 Also, during this time I led youth on outdoor adventures including climbing Pico Duarte and week long canoe and survival trips.